Hyper-distance Oracles in Hypergraphs: Preliminaries

 \section{Preliminaries}

-We consider an undirected \emph{hypergraph} $H = (V,E)$ where $V = \{v_1,\dots, v_n\}$ is a set of vertices and $E = \{e_1,\dots,e_m\}$ is a set of \emph{hyperedges}.
+We consider an undirected \emph{hypergraph} $H \doteq (V,E)$ where $V = \{v_1,\dots, v_n\}$ is a set of vertices and $E = \{e_1,\dots,e_m\}$ is a set of \emph{hyperedges}.
 Each hyperedge $e \in E$ is a set of vertices of cardinality at least $2$, i.e., $e \subseteq V\,\wedge |e|\geq 2$.
-The cardinality of an hyperedge is also called \emph{size}, while the \emph{degree} of a vertex $v$ is the number of hyperedges containing $v$.
+The cardinality of a hyperedge is also called \emph{size}, while the \emph{degree} of a vertex $v$ is the number of hyperedges containing $v$.
 A \emph{graph} is a hypergraph whose hyperedges have all cardinality equal to $2$.
-Finally, given an integer $i$, we denote with $E_i$ the subset of hyperedges with size not lower than $i$.
+Finally, given an integer $i$, we denote with $E_i$ the subset of hyperedges with size not lower than $i$. \Cref{tab:reference} summarizes the most important notation.

+\revv{ In this paper, we adopt a notion of hyperedge adjacency parameterized by an integer $s$ which indicates the minimum level of overlap between two hyperedges to be considered $s$-adjacent.
+This notion provides a natural and transparent interpretation of $s$ as an association strength threshold and has been shown to provide meaningful structural insights about hypergraphs~\citep{aksoy2020hypernetwork,joslyn2020hypernetwork}.
+More importantly for our problem, the $s$-distance between hyperedges defined in this manner is a metric~\citep{aksoy2020hypernetwork}.
+This property enables the construction of accurate landmark-based oracles.
+In contrast, definitions of hyperedge adjacency based on other set measures such as the Jaccard index lack metric properties, which hinders building accurate hyper-distance oracles.
+Furthermore, the Jaccard index tends to undervalue relationships between large and small hyperedges (even when one is contained in the other), and emphasizes relations among smaller hyperedges, potentially skewing the overall assessment of association strength.}